-As part of the World Class Performance Programme, supported by Lottery funding thorough UK Sport, Carl receives support from the British Team vets, farriers, equine physiotherapist and nutritionalist, working with Carl's 'home team', they closely monitors the horses to ensure every horse maximises its performance.
-This support extends to a professional management team that is focussed on supporting the riders, coaches, vets and other key staff at major intenational competitions.
+As part of the World Class Performance Programme, supported by Lottery funding thorough UK Sport, Carl receives support from the British Team vet Andre Buthe plus the team farrier, equine physiotherapist and nutritionist.
+Working with Carl's 'home team', they closely monitors the horses to ensure every horse maximises its performance.
+This support extends to a professional management team that is focused on supporting the riders, coaches, vets and other key staff at major international competitions.

 Buffy Shirley-Beavan & Co.
 Buffy has been friend and vet to Carl for over 10 years.
 Previously with former Olympic Team Vet John Killingbeck, Buffy started her own practice in 1992.
 Over the years this has grown into a five vet specialist performance horse practice.
 The practice has an excellent laboratory for monitoring horse health and fitness and they take a particular interest in nutrition and stable enviroment.
 Their philosophy is to look at the whole horse and to prevent rather than just cure.

 The team includes Emma Tomlinson who specialises in polo work and runs her own embryo transfer business.
 Ben Brain, specialist respiratory surgeon, who spends a lot of his time doing Hobdays and soft palate surgery.
 New Zealander Tim Beauregard does most of the sport horse work for the practice and does consultancy work for Vetcell- the leading company in stem cell treatment in horses.
 Isabel Tompsett from Wales is the final member of the team joining the practice in July 2008.